mike-lischke/stringtemplate4ts/doc/indent.md

 # Auto-indentation

-Properly-indented text is a very desirable generation outcome, but it is often difficult to achieve--particularly when the programmer must do this manually.
+Properly-indented text is a very desirable generation outcome, but it is often difficult to achieve - particularly when the programmer must do this manually.
 StringTemplate automatically and naturally indents output by tracking the nesting level of all attribute expression evaluations and associated whitespace preﬁxes.
 For example, in the following slist template, all output generated from the `<statements>` expression will be indented by two spaces because the expression itself is indented.

 ```
 slist(statements) ::= <<